-In 2017, Fizaa created Facial Recognition Comedy, a rapidly expanding comedy brand which is now a nationally touring stand-up show with bicoastal residencies in LA and NYC, as well as a weekly podcast of the same name, which she co-hosts.
-Facial Recognition Comedy was founded to combat tokenism while showcasing diversity within marginalized demographics, starting with her own: female-identifying comics of South Asian descent.
-In November 2018, Fizaa was named as an up-and-coming comedian by The New York Times in an article listing Facial Recognition Comedy as one of the top 5 shows they were most excited to see at the NY Comedy Festival.
-In December 2018, the legendary Russell Peters asked to guest-host that month's Los Angeles show.
-In January 2020, Fizaa will be performing with Facial Recognition Comedy at the SF Sketchfest for her third year in a row.
-The show has also been featured on the Daily Beast and Vulture's Splitsider.
+In 2017, Fizaa created Facial Recognition Comedy (FRC) as a response to tokenism and underrepresentation in arts and media.
+FRC is now a nationally touring stand-up comedy show with bicoastal residencies in LA and NYC, as well as a podcast of the same name, which she co-hosts.
+Fizaa was named as an up-and-coming comedian and actor by The New York Times in an article listing Facial Recognition Comedy as one of the top 5 shows they were most excited to see at the 2018 New York Comedy Festival.
+In January 2020, Fizaa performed with FRC at the San Francisco Sketchfest for her third year in a row.
+The show has also been mentioned in Deadline, Daily Beast, Vulture, Screen Rant, Backstage, and more.

 Fizaa was selected as a winner of Clubhouse's inaugural Creator First program in 2021.
 In addition to producing and hosting her pilot, the app ordered 12 episodes for the first season of FRC in the Facial Recognition Comedy Club.
 The show became one of the first social audio series of its kind on any social media platform.